 Egel explains that when you make a major lifestyle change like quitting vaping, you may need to limit certain relationships to honor your decision to go nicotine-free.

 “Everyone has a unique situation and needs,” she says, “but a huge part of the recovery process is having a social circle who supports your choice.”

-According to the American Cancer Society, only a small percentage of people — between 4 and 7 percent — quit successfully on a given attempt without medication or other support.
+According to the American Cancer Society, only a small percentage of people —

 In other words, slip-ups are very common, especially if you’re not using NRT or don’t have a strong support system.
 If you end up vaping again, try not to give yourself a hard time.